 Investing in the South Wales Metro

-We’re investing £738 million to upgrade the railway lines to Aberdare, Coryton, Merthyr Tydfil, Rhymney and Treherbert, which is an important part of the South Wales Metro.
+We’re investing three quarters of a billion pounds to upgrade the railway lines to Aberdare, Coryton, Merthyr Tydfil, Rhymney and Treherbert, which is an important part of the South Wales Metro.
 These lines are also known as the Core Valleys Lines.

 A number of South Wales Metro projects have been part-funded by the European Regional Development Fund through the Welsh Government.